 This is what it looks like inside the conf/activemq.xml:

 <broker ...> ... <!-- Optional: Pre-define topic/queues --> <destinations> <topic physicalName="myLogicalTopic" /> <queue physicalName="queueA" /> <queue physicalName="queueB" /> </destinations> <destinationInterceptors> <virtualDestinationInterceptor> <virtualDestinations> <compositeTopic name="myLogicalTopic"> <forwardTo> <queue physicalName="queueA"/> <queue physicalName="queueB"/> <queue physicalName="queueC"/> <!-- This queue was not defined above to demonstrate that ActiveMQ will create a target destination on the first message --> </forwardTo> </compositeTopic> </virtualDestinations> </virtualDestinationInterceptor> </destinationInterceptors> </broker>

 Using virtual destinations the producer can enjoy the simplicity of a pub/sub model with the assurance that messages will be waiting for consumers to pull them from the broker when they are up and ready.
-Though any robust messaging architecture will require more design, planning, and configuration than we’ve touched on, virtual destinations are a tool that one should be aware of that may greatly simplify some otherwise very difficult use-cases.
+Though any robust messaging architecture will require more design, planning, and configuration than we’ve touched on here, virtual destinations are an approach that may greatly simplify some otherwise very difficult use-cases.